-All Investigators who submit proposals to NSF or PHS agencies must certify an Annual Disclosure prior to their proposal being submitted by the Office of Sponsored Programs.
+All Investigators who submit proposals to NSF, PHS or DOE agencies must certify an Annual Disclosure prior to their proposal being submitted by the Office of Sponsored Programs.
 Visit the Federal Conflict of Interest Business Procedure FAQs webpage for a list of FAQs related to PHS and NSF COI compliance, as well as a link explaining how to complete an annual disclosure.

 Investigators who have received awards from PHS agencies are also required to complete COI Training.
 Visit the MSU COI webpage for information on COI Training requirements as well as instructions on how to complete the training.

 Export Control and Trade Sanctions

 Review for compliance with export controls and trade sanctions is typically performed at the award stage rather than at the proposal stage.
 There are a few circumstances that require an Export Control and Open Research Review Worksheet (ECORRW) to be completed prior to proposal submission.
 For additional information on export control review visit the Export Control Procedures webpage.